Acacia hispidula is an erect or spreading shrub to 2 m tall.

 May be confused with Acacia aspera which has longer and narrower phyllodes.

-hispidula – from Latin and is in reference to the hairy nature of the branchlets and phyllode margins having short hairs or tubercles.
+hispidula – Latin diminutive of hispidus – meaning hispid (roughly-hairy) – refererring to the nature of the branchlets and phyllode margins having finer, short hairs or tubercles.